barysvla/gee_twi/README.md

 O'Callaghan, J. F., & Mark, D. M. (1984).
 The extraction of drainage networks from digital elevation data. *Computer Vision, Graphics, and Image Processing*, 28(3), 323–344.

 Quinn, P., Beven, K., Chevallier, P., & Planchon, O. (1991).
 The prediction of hillslope flow paths for distributed hydrological modelling using digital terrain models. *Hydrological Processes*, 5(1), 59–79.

+## Author
+Bc.
+Vladislav Baryshev
+Faculty of Environmental Sciences, Czech University of Life Sciences Prague (CZU)

+This tool was developed as part of the Master's thesis
+“Cloud-native implementation of the Topographic Wetness Index calculation”.